thierrymoudiki/thierrymoudiki.github.io/_posts/2024-11-18-GLMNet-post.md

 - uses `numpy` instead of `scipy`
 - uses `scikit-learn` style, with a main class `GLMNet` having methods `fit` and `predict`

-If (like me) you're a fond a GLMNet and scikit-learn style, you may love this package.
+If (like me) you're fond of GLMNet and scikit-learn style, you may love this package.
 Here, I illustrate the usage of this "new" package, along with its use within the Techtonique ecosystem (`nnetsauce` and `mlsauce`).

 ```python
 !pip install nnetsauce